Part of a four-part series of essays on human nature:

 Finally, chapter 38

 Chapter 38 also challenges any notions of free will, e.g. Superior virtue never acts and never believes.
 The tipoff here is that without free will, action is divorced from virtue.
-We can’t credit anyone for ‘selfless acts of virtue’, or by inference, blame anyone for ‘selfish acts of evil’.
+We can’t credit anyone for selfless acts of virtue, or by inference, blame anyone for selfish acts of evil.
+We cannot in all good conscience take pride or cast aspersions on anything or anyone.
+Pride and blame are both off the table.
 Naturally, this seriously threatens the hierarchical system on which civilizations depend.
-Wishful thinking is more palatable. 🙂
+Holding on to hope is much more palatable.